openqasm/openqasm/source/language/subroutines.rst

     def name(parameters) -> void { body }

+These two forms of subroutine definition are exactly equivalent.

 Qubit declarations are not allowed within subroutines as those declarations are global.

 A subroutine is invoked with the syntax ``name(parameters)`` and may be assigned